mishined/FYP/README.md

 Meeting 0:
 - confirmed a project idea and chose a project to continue with
-- discussed two perspective the project can go to
+- discussed two perspectives the project can go to
   - super-resolution to improve MRI video quality
   - analysing the motion in the MRI video to find how different people pronounce phonems

 Diary
-- tried different optical flow techniques - RAFT didnt work
+- tried different optical flow techniques - RAFT didnt work at first
-- using Dense Oprical Flow - find the flow of 1 image - improve hyperparameters - which ones and why and what they mean
+- using Dense Optical Flow - find the flow of 1 image - improve hyperparameters - which ones and why and what they mean
 - change the hyperparameters to current best -

      cv2.calcOpticalFlowFarneback(prev_gray,